EC528-Fall-2024/phone-pay-budget-tracker/README.md

 2. **Hannah**
    - _Description_: Hannah has very bad spending habits.
 It is too easy to whip out her phone at every shop and pay with her phone without looking at how much she has already spent because it is too difficult to keep track of her money.
    - _Needs_: Hannah needs an intuitive financial app that will analyze her spending habits in a readable and digestible format so she can see how much she spends and work towards her goal of saving money.

+3. **Admin**
+   - _Description_: Admin is responsible for managing user access and maintaining the integrity of the app.
+They ensure that all users comply with the law and the rules of the app, preventing fraudulent activities, and maintaining smooth operation for all users
+   - _Needs_: Admin needs a centralized control panel to monitor user activity and restrict access for select users.
+This page should only be accessible to those of Admin level through secure login.
+They should also be able to adjust permissions and unblock or delete users

 ## 3. Scope and Features
 In Scope: